NEMSLinux/nems-docs/config/networking.rst

 Wireless Network Interface
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Because of the very nature of NEMS and the possible reliability issues
+Because of the very nature of NEMS, the possible reliability issues
+on WiFi, and the fact that a WiFi connection will likely result in false
-on WiFi, it is not recommended to run your NEMS server on a WiFi
+notifications, it is :underline:`not recommended` to run your NEMS server
-connection.
-However, this may be the only option in some environments,
+on a WiFi connection.
+However, this may be the only option in some
-and so great effort has gone into ensuring it will work as well as
+environments, and so great effort has gone into ensuring it will work
-possible.
+as well as possible.

+Examples where NEMS Linux will be hindered by a WiFi connection:

+-  User has Gigabit Internet.
+WiFi connection is 54 Mb/sec.
+User wants a
+   notification if the Internet ever drops below 200 Mb/sec, but this is
+   impossible since the WiFi connection is *always* below 200 Mb/sec.
+-  While perhaps untrue for the average home user, an enterprise WiFi
+   connection, if configured securely, should never have access to particular
+   resources on the network.
+For example, at the Category5 TV studio,
+   WiFi can access the Internet, but not the server.
+Therefore a NEMS
+   Server in this environment would not be able to monitor items such as
+   server disk space.
+-  User's WiFi occasionally drops connection, which could result in false
+   notifications that the Internet is down, or cause
+   `NEMS CheckIn <../nems-cloud-services/checkin.html>`__ to lose
+   contact with the NEMS Server, resulting in yet more false notifications.

 ..
-Warning:: **Raspberry Pi users:** *Do not* use raspi-config for your WiFi.
+Warning:: **Raspberry Pi users:** :underline:`Do not` use `raspi-config` for your WiFi.

+**Enable the WiFi Radio in NEMS Linux**

 In order to be able to activate/deactivate your WiFi connection in
 Cockpit, you must first add the connection information to your NEMS